A4-Tacks/markdown2html-converter/README.md

       --embed-images                             Embed local images as data URLs --base-path <BASE_PATH>                    Specify the base directory for relative local images --no-highlight                             Do not embed highlight.js
+      --highlight-languages <LANGUAGES>          Specify which code block languages make highlight.js be embedded, separated by commas, or `any` for all of them [default: the languages of the built-in highlight.js]
+      --math-mode <MATH_MODE>                    Specify how the math is rendered [possible values: mathjax-embedded, mathjax-client, katex-embedded, katex-client] [default: katex-client]
-      --no-math                                  Do not embed MathJax
+      --no-math                                  Do not render math
       --no-cjk-fonts                             Do not embed CJK fonts
       --no-hardbreaks                            Do not render single line breaks as <br>
-      --no-minify                                Do not minify the output HTML --css-path <CSS_PATH>                      Specify a CSS file that replaces built-in Markdown styles --extra-css-path <EXTRA_CSS_PATH>          Specify an extra CSS file to append after all stylesheets --highlight-js-path <HIGHLIGHT_JS_PATH>    Specify a custom highlight.js file --highlight-css-path <HIGHLIGHT_CSS_PATH>  Specify custom CSS for highlight.js code blocks --mathjax-js-path <MATHJAX_JS_PATH>        Specify a custom single-file MathJax bundle -h, --help                                     Print help -V, --version                                  Print version
+      --no-minify                                Do not minify the output HTML --css-path <CSS_PATH>                      Specify a CSS file that replaces built-in Markdown styles --extra-css-path <EXTRA_CSS_PATH>          Specify an extra CSS file to append after all stylesheets --highlight-js-path <HIGHLIGHT_JS_PATH>    Specify a custom highlight.js file.
+Pass --highlight-languages too when it supports other languages than the built-in one
+      --highlight-css-path <HIGHLIGHT_CSS_PATH>  Specify custom CSS for highlight.js code blocks --mathjax-js-path <MATHJAX_JS_PATH>        Specify a custom single-file MathJax bundle --katex-js-path <KATEX_JS_PATH>            Specify a custom KaTeX file --katex-css-path <KATEX_CSS_PATH>          Specify custom CSS for KaTeX -h, --help                                     Print help -V, --version                                  Print version
 ```